hacktivist123/sheddy-xyz/content/posts/2021-01-30-deploy-a-full-stack-nodejs-app-on-cloud foundry.md

 draft: true
 date: 2021-01-30T18:54:16.356Z
 description: In this tutorial, we will be deploying a full-stack application on Cloud Foundry with a Node.js backend and a MongoDB database service.
-I'll demonstrate how to use a database service we will create in our application to read, write data to our application, and also persist data.
-We will also make a few changes to our deployed application and re-deploy our application to see how fast Cloud Foundry updates our application in the browser.
 category: Deployment
 tags:
   - Nodejs